 Estimating the Cost of College

 The cost of college is not limited to tuition and fees.
-When calculating the cost of attending any college or university, you should consider all expenses such as room and board, travel, and books and supplies.
+When calculating the price of attending any college or university, you should consider all aspects, like the cost of attendance, scholarships and grants, loans, and the net cost.

 Keep in mind that colleges, universities, and educational institutions may have different definitions of cost, including: sticker price, net cost, and net price.
 These definitions are based on those provided by the US Department of Education.